ibm-cloud-docs/hs-crypto/settings-dual-auth.md

 1. [Retrieve your authentication credentials to work with the API](/docs/hs-crypto?topic=hs-crypto-set-up-kms-api).

-    To enable and disable dual authorization policies, you must be assigned a _Manager_ access policy for your service instance.
+    To enable and disable dual authorization policy, you must be assigned a _Manager_ access policy for your service instance.
 To learn how IAM roles map to {{site.data.keyword.hscrypto}} service actions,
     check out